Share this

 Barriers to Care for the LGBTQ+ Community

-Caroline Dorsen, the nursing chair of GLMA: Health Professionals Advancing LGBTQ+ Equality, mentions that a history of stigmatization and discrimination from healthcare workers presents another common barrier.
+Caroline Dorsen, the nursing chair of GLMA: Health Professionals Advancing LGBTQ+ Equality, mentions that a history of stigmatization and discrimination from healthcare workers presents a common barrier.
 Dorsen, an assistant professor at NYU Rory Meyers College of Nursing, focuses her research on aiding and educating underserved populations, including the LGBTQ+ community.

 To aid in reducing these boundaries, Dorsen recommends that providers maintain a list of LGBTQ+-inclusive and affirming mental health resources to offer their patients.

-LGBTQ+ patients who have had negative interactions with healthcare professionals may not continue to seek the care they need in fear of reliving those experiences.
+LGBTQ+ patients who have had negative interactions with healthcare professionals may not continue to seek the care they need for fear of reliving those experiences.
 Niernberg says to be mindful of the trauma transgender and nonbinary people may hold from experiences in medical or psychiatric care settings.

 "When encountering someone who may be defensive or struggling with PTSD, it's helpful to take a moment before you enter the room to read the chart carefully and think about the person in front of you," Niernberg says.